bsutton/sounds/README.md

 ### Monitoring

-Flutter sounds now uses streams to allow you to monitor both recording and playback progress.
+Soundss now uses streams to allow you to monitor both recording and playback progress.

-You can now use a StreamBuilder which will greatly simplify the construction of UI components (or you can use one of the new Flutter Sound UI widgets).
+You can now use a StreamBuilder which will greatly simplify the construction of UI components (or you can use one of the new Sounds UI widgets).

 #### SoundPlayer